timruffles/timruffles.github.io/articles/coding/go-generics-wat.txt.md

 ```

 the compiler will generate us implementations of the `add` function for all the
-types that fulfil `addable`, giving us soemthing like this:
+types that fulfil `addable`, giving us something like this:

 ```go
 // compiler generates